felipecrs/dotfiles/README.md

 Where `<your-username>` is your GitHub username or organization name.

+---

 ## [`scripts/`](scripts/)

+There are some scripts here to help you automate tricky activities when setting up your computer.

-If you already have this repository [bootstrapped](#get-started) in your machine, you can use the scripts right away.
-Or, if you want to run it directly, you can use:
+If you already have this dotfiles [installed](#get-started), you can use the scripts right away.
+Or, if you want to run it without installing the dotfiles, you can use something like:

 ```bash
 bash -c "$(curl -fsSL "https://raw.githubusercontent.com/felipecrs/dotfiles/master/scripts/<script-name>")" -- <arguments>